4 Benefits of Apple Seed Oil for Dry Skin

 Apple seed oil is an emollient and can soften your skin.

-3. Apple seed oil can strengthen your skin barrier
+4. Apple seed oil can protect dry skin

 Apple seed oil also contains 30% oleic acid and 9% palmitic acid, fatty acids which are found naturally in the protective outer layer of the skin, and help the skin retain moisture.